5 Exciting Tips for a Simple Christmas Focused on Christ

 • Do Simple Acts of Kindness During Christmas

-The third thing we decided to simplify Christmas was to look around and see who may be sad or suffering during Christmas and reach out to them in some way.
+The third thing we decided to simplify Christmas was to look around and see who may be sad or suffering during Christmas and reach out to them.

 There are many ways to demonstrate simple acts of kindness individually or with our kids.
 We just need to notice the needs of others.